Static electricity: Fueling operations

 The flowing movement of flammable liquids like gasoline inside a pipe can build up static electricity.
 Non-polar liquids such as gasoline, toluene, xylene, diesel, kerosene and light crude oils exhibit significant ability for charge accumulation and charge retention during high velocity flow.
 Electrostatic discharges can ignite the fuel vapor.

 When the electrostatic discharge energy is high enough, it can ignite a fuel vapor and air mixture.
 Different fuels have different flammable limits and require different levels of electrostatic discharge energy to ignite.

 Electrostatic discharge while fueling with gasoline is a present danger at gas stations.
 Fires have also been started at airports while refueling aircraft with kerosene.
 New grounding technologies, the use of conducting materials, and the addition of anti-static additives help to prevent or safely dissipate the buildup of static electricity.
+Customers who need to fill containers at gas stations are advised to set them on the ground first so that any static buildup will dissipate without risk of fire or explosion.

 The flowing movement of gases in pipes alone creates little, if any, static electricity.
 It is envisaged that a charge generation mechanism only occurs when solid particles or liquid droplets are carried in the gas stream.